-Akerman LLP, Miami, Florida, has rendered an opinion with respect to the validity of the shares of common stock covered by this prospectus.
-Certain partners and employees of that firm beneficially own shares, warrants or options to acquire shares of our common stock.
+Akerman LLP, Miami, Florida, has rendered an opinion with respect to the validity of the securities covered by this prospectus.
+Certain members, employees and of counsel of that firm beneficially own shares, warrants or options to acquire shares of our common stock.